 Changing boot priority to the right order will boot your computer from the flash drive/ CD-ROM drive.

 Simply put the “Removable Devices” (or “CD-ROM Drive” if you have the Windows installation disk) at the top as it will be of the highest priority.
-In some PC, the name may differ.
-Just make sure to put USB/ CD-ROM Drive at the top.

 Once you have done it, save and exit BIOS settings to boot your computer from the Windows 10 installation drive.